 - A blueprint.
 In general, the blueprint (and the referenced applications) defines where and how the sandbox will be launched, using which cloud account, what the required cloud infrastructure is, what applications to deploy and in what order, etc.

 CloudShell Colony pulls the blueprint from your source control repository and converts it into a cloud template file (such as AWS CloudFormation or Azure ARM template).
 It sends the template to the cloud provider that in turn uses the template to create the infrastructure for your sandbox environment.

 - Artifacts (if requested by the blueprint).
 These are build artifacts that the application's configuration scripts may require.
 The artifacts define what will be deployed (in most cases the artifacts are binaries that the application's Initialization script uses).

 - Additional Inputs (if declared by the blueprint).
 This is information that the end-user may be required to provide, e.g., database username to be created, needed application port, etc.

 - A Bastion feature that allows you to connect to your infrastructure instances directly from CloudShell Colony’s sandbox and enables the troubleshooting feature.

-- A deployment management component called Sidecar, which is responsible for checking the infrastructure’s readiness and managing the application requirements and dependencies, and providing environment orchestration processes with secured access to Azure services.
+- A deployment management component called Sidecar, which is responsible for checking the infrastructure’s readiness, managing the application requirements and dependencies, and providing environment orchestration processes with secured access to Azure services.